 Table 1.
-Pros and cons of Asset Level Data ALD and company reporting
+Pros and cons of ALD and company reporting

-Pros Cons Physical Asset level databases More precise and high degree of global coverage of climate relevant sectors (80-100%), (for example 80% of global steel plants) 9 far-reaching even up to assets belonging to small companies Generally, provides forward-looking data, reviewed using best business-intelligence practices (e.g. critical review of overly optimistic production plans) Generally, not applicable in the context of non-carbon-intensive sectors, which can't be evaluated through asset level data.
-Challenge around communicating that the assessment doesn't cover 100% of a corporate lending portfolio Uncertainty in corporate ownership trees may lead to some errors in the data aggregation process The data is collected and critically reviewed by the data provider (i.e. not via an independent audit) Company reporting Audited data (when reported in annual reports) Limited reporting on listed companies and hardly any reporting on non-listed companies, the latter is a large share of a bank's exposure within wholesale banking Aggregated company reporting across different sectors is not compatible with scenario analysis as scenarios are provided on a sector by sector basis.
-Inconsistent accounting rules and scope across companies, which leads to incomparability and incompleteness in coverage often leaving out emissions related to the technologies or products which make up their core climate function
+Pros Cons Physical asset-level databases More precise and high degree of global coverage of climate-relevant sectors (80-100%), (for example 80% of global steel plants)9 farreaching even up to assets belonging to small companies Generally, provides forward-looking data, reviewed using best business-intelligence practices (e.g. critical review of overly optimistic production plans) Generally, not applicable in the context of non-carbon intensive sectors, which cannot be evaluated through ALD Challenge around communicating that the assessment does not cover 100% of a corporate lending portfolio Uncertainty in corporate ownership trees may lead to some errors in the data aggregation process Data is collected and critically reviewed by the data provider (i.e. not via independent audit) Company reporting • Audited data (when reported in annual reports) Limited reporting on listed companies and hardly any reporting on non-listed companies.
+The latter is a large share of a bank's exposure within wholesale banking Aggregated company reporting across different sectors is not compatible with scenario analysis as scenarios are provided on a sector by sector basis.
+Inconsistent accounting rules and scope across companies, which leads to incomparability and incompleteness in coverage - often leaving out emissions related to the technologies or products which make up their core climate function